Meet The Instructors

 Skalka turned to fiction following a successful career in nonfiction.
 Her many credits include: Staff Writer for Reader’s Digest, freelancer, ghost writer, writing instructor, and book reviewer.

-Skalka is president of the Sisters in Crime Chicagoland Chapter and a member of several professional organizations, including The Authors Guild of America, Mystery Writers of America, and Society of Midland Authors.
+Skalka is president of the Sisters in Crime Chicagoland Chapter and a member of several professional organizations, including The Authors Guild of America, The Wisconsin Writers Association, Mystery Writers of America, and Society of Midland Authors.
 She lives in Chicago and Door County WI.

 Course Title: Becoming A Better Writer (practical skills for fiction writers)